S-Retr0/learning-git/README.md

 And just like that a new local repository is automatically created in his computer, with the github version configured as a remote.

 ### Getting Updates from the Server (git pull)
 If you make updates to your repository, your friend can get updates by first downloading the new changes `git fetch`, then merging it to the appropriate branch `git merge`.
-An alternative is to use `pull`, which is runs the fetch followed by a merge.
+An alternative is to use `pull`, which is runs the fetch followed by a merge:
 ```
 $ git pull origin master
 ```